 Bonsai clusters can be provisioned in a few different ways.
 These instructions are for users who want to be billed directly by Bonsai.
-If you are a Heroku or Manifold customer and are adding Bonsai to your app, then you will not need these instructions.
+If you are a Heroku customer and are adding Bonsai to your app, then you will not need these instructions.
 Instead, check out:

 1. Fill out account details

 2. Describe your project

 Click Next to move on.

 Navigate to your email client and click on Confirm email.

 You’re all set!
 Thank you for signing up.

 If you don't receive the sign up email, please check your Spam folder.
 You can also reach out to us for help.

 Q: Do you have tips for creating a strong password?

 A: Yes!
 We’re a security-conscious bunch, but we don’t have any arcane rules about what kinds of characters you must use for your password.
 Why?
 We’ll let xkcd explain it, but the tl;dr is our password policy simply enforces a minimum length of 10 characters.
 We also reject common passwords that have been pwned.
 Sadly, correct horse battery staple appears in our blacklist.